A View from Kevin Bullis

 Let’s say I want to have a dinner party.
 It’s important that I cook dinner, and I’d also like to take a shower before the guests arrive.
 You might think, Well, it would be really efficient for me to cook dinner in the shower.
 But it turns out that if I try that I’m not going to get very clean and it’s not going to be a very good dinner.
 And that is an illustration of the fact that it is not always best to try to address two challenges with what in the policy world we call a single-policy instrument.

-In one argument, subsidizing green energy could actually lead to increased energy consumption overall, without much benefit in terms of jobs.Gain the insight you need on energy at EmTech MIT.
+In one argument, subsidizing green energy could actually lead to increased energy consumption overall, without much benefit in terms of jobs.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.